 - Create catchy content with unique titles.

-- Make social media buttons very visable.
+- Make social media buttons very visible.

 - Open comments on your products.